How To Be Among The 8% Who Reach Their 2023 Goals

 • Your clear, specific and tangible goal serves as your destination

-• High-leveraged habits are the vehicle that get you there and accountability keeps you on track
+• High-leveraged habits are the vehicle that gets you there, and accountability keeps you on track

-• Managing your attention and thoughts is the necessary to fuel your results
+• Managing your attention and thoughts is necessary to fuel your results

-• The way you perceive yourself is a catalyst of your behaviors and who you will become, look and feel like.
+• The way you perceive yourself is a catalyst for your behaviors and who you will become, look, and feel like.

 Summary: